-With the number of Americans over age 65 set to double over the next 30 years, we must preserve and enhance the health care and retirement programs our seniors depend on while also helping families prepare for the demands of an aging population.
+With the number of Americans over age 65 set to nearly double over the next 40 years, we must preserve and enhance the health care and retirement programs our seniors depend on while also helping families prepare for the caregiving demands of an aging population.

-As the population of seniors increases, the need for elder care will also grow.
-More than half of Americans turning 65 today are projected to need some type of long-term care in their lives.
+In addition, as the population of seniors increases, the need for elder care will also grow.
+Over 70 percent of adults who survive to age 65 will develop substantial long term care service needs as they grow older.
 With this, a new generation of family members will assume the role of caregivers for their parents by tending to increasingly complicated health and long-term care needs.
 Seniors and their adult children must have the resources they need to prepare for this care, including education about the types of services available, how to access these programs, and safeguards to prevent and address abuse or exploitation.

 As Minnesota’s U.S. senator, I will continue to focus on these priorities: